Measuring the robustness of Gaussian processes to kernel choice: NON-STATIONARY PERTURBATIONS TO A MODEL OF 2 LEVELS

-\textbf{Robustness.} We now use our workflow to ask whether qualitatively interchangeable kernels might have better predicted the observed data from the year 2020; see \cref{fig:MaunaLoa} for our results.
+\textbf{Robustness.} We now use our workflow to ask whether qualitatively interchangeable kernels might have better predicted the record-breaking \co2 levels in 2019; see \cref{fig:MaunaLoa} for our results.
 We lower the regularization strength (i.e.\ increase $\eps$ in \cref{constraintSet:nonStationary}) until $\Fstar \ge \bigChange$.
-In the bottom of \cref{fig:MaunaLoa}, we plot noise-matched prior draws from $k_0$ alongside draws from the first $k_1$ to meet $\Fstar \ge \bigChange$.
-Differences between draws from $k_0$ and $k_1$ are almost visually indistinguishable on the scale of all prior draws.
+In the bottom of \cref{fig:MaunaLoa}, we plot noise-matched prior draws from $k_0$ alongside draws from the resulting $\kperturb$.
+Differences between draws from $k_0$ and $\kperturb$ are almost visually indistinguishable on this scale.
 A closer inspection in \cref{app:co2} confirms that the two priors capture the same yearly periodic trend.
-These same zoomed-in plots show that the priors are not completely indistinguishable; however, in our opinion, the priors are qualitatively interchangeable.
-The Gram matrix comparison in \cref{fig:app-ml-hist} of \cref{app:co2} further confirms that the perturbed kernel sits well within the histogram of alternate kernels stemming from hyperparameter uncertainty.
+These same zoomed-in plots show that the priors are not completely indistinguishable; however, in our opinion, the draws display the same prior beliefs.
+The 2-Wasserstein comparison in \cref{fig:mauna_loa_histograms} of \cref{app:co2} further confirms that the perturbed kernel sits well within the histogram of alternate kernels stemming from hyperparameter uncertainty.
 We conclude that future predictions of \co2 levels using the original $k_0$ are non-robust to the choice of kernel in the sense of \cref{def:nonRobust}.

-\section{Non-stationary perturbations in classifying MNIST digits}
+\section{NON-STATIONARY PERTURBATIONS IN CLASSIFYING MNIST DIGITS}

 So far we have restricted our attention to low-dimensional covariates.
 To evaluate our approach in a high-dimensional setting, we reproduce the MNIST image classification experiment of \cite{Lee2018_dnn_gp}.
-It is rare to have well-specified prior beliefs about high-dimensional functions, so in this case we do not consider different kernels as arising from prior beliefs.
+It is rare to have specific beliefs about high-dimensional functions, so in this case we do not consider $k_0$ as arising from prior beliefs.
 Rather we imagine $k_0$ is used purely for convenience and predictive quality -- but that a malicious actor is interested in changing the kernel to achieve different test predictions without detection.